Darkflib/WWFF-ADRs/index.md

 The ADR discusses the steps involved in building a Python application, including dependency resolution, testing, linting, and packaging.
 It also emphasizes the importance of build artifacts being properly versioned and stored in artifact repositories.

+### 0037 - Extranet
+This ADR discusses the design and implementation of an extranet, which is a secure network that allows external users to access specific resources or services.
+It outlines the requirements for the extranet, including user authentication, authorization, and access control.
+The ADR recommends using OAuth 2.0 and OpenID Connect for secure authentication and authorization, allowing external users to access the extranet using their own identity providers.
+It also discusses the use of API gateways for managing access to extranet resources and ensuring secure communication.

+### 0038 - Extranet Authentication
+This ADR focuses on the authentication mechanisms for the extranet, recommending the use of OAuth 2.0 and OpenID Connect for secure user authentication.
+We will use our own identity provider to manage user identities and support federation with external identity providers.
+It emphasizes the importance of implementing secure authentication flows, such as authorization code flow or client credentials flow, depending on the use case.
+The ADR also discusses the use of access tokens and refresh tokens for managing user sessions and ensuring secure access to extranet resources.
+It highlights the need for proper token validation and revocation mechanisms to maintain security and prevent unauthorized access.

+### 0039 - Helm
+This ADR discusses the use of Helm for managing Kubernetes applications, recommending the use of Helm charts to package, configure, and deploy applications on Kubernetes.
+It emphasizes the importance of using Helm for managing complex Kubernetes deployments, allowing for easy versioning and rollback of application releases.
+The ADR also suggests using Helm templates for parameterizing application configurations, enabling customization of deployments based on different environments or use cases.
+It also discusses best practices for organizing Helm charts, managing dependencies, and using Helm repositories for sharing charts within the organization or with the community.
+It highlights the benefits of using Helm for simplifying Kubernetes application management and improving deployment consistency across environments.

+### 0040 - FluxCD
+This ADR discusses the use of FluxCD for continuous delivery in Kubernetes environments, recommending it as a GitOps solution for managing application deployments.
+It emphasizes the importance of using Git as the single source of truth for application configurations and deployments, allowing for version control and auditability of changes.
+The ADR outlines the key components of FluxCD, including the Flux controller, source controller, and kustomize controller, and how they work together to automate the deployment process.
+We go a step further by using FluxCD to manage not only application deployments but also the entire Kubernetes cluster configuration, including networking, storage, and security policies through GitOps principles - this ensures that the entire cluster state is versioned and can be easily rolled back or audited.